vblagoje/find-pr-release-note/README.md

       # Additional steps can use the output from find-pr-release-note
 ```

-In this example, the action identifies a single changed Reno release note file in the pull request and handles it accordingly.
+In this example, the action identifies changed Reno release note file in the pull request.

 ## Output
-- `note_name`: The name of the identified single release note.
+- `note-name`: The name of the identified release note.

 ## Contributing
 Contributions to `find-pr-release-note` are encouraged and appreciated!